SQL Server Integration Services (SSIS) Tutorial

 SSIS Tutorial on Connection Managers

-This SQL SSIS tutorial extracts data from different sources, transforms and loads it to a completely different destination.
+This SQL SSIS extracts data from different sources, transforms it, and loads it to a completely different destination.
 Firstly, we need a connection manager to establish the connection between the package and source and package and destination.

-The SSIS project level connection managers shared among all the packages in that project.
+The project level connection managers shared among all the packages in that project.
 It is available at the project deployment.
-This tutorial section covers establishing connections between this SQL SSIS and different data sources.
+This section covers establishing connections between this SQL SSIS and different data sources.

-Learn everything about the SSIS Connection Managers tutorial in the First two days.
+Learn everything about SSIS Connection Managers in the First two days.
 Generally, it takes one day to cover this topic.
 Most of the steps in those links are the same.
 I think the maximum of 2 to 3 steps may differ.

 1. Connection Managers Introduction